netto-franco91/angular/README.md

 **axisXPositionTitle (field type AxisXPositionTextEnum)**<br>
 #### :page_with_curl: Description
 this attribute allows the user to define the position of the X axis title<br>
-  <br>**There is an enum with the positions available to the user: br/com/philips/tasy/dto/shared/wchart/AxisXPositionTextEnum.java**<br>
+  <br> - **There is an enum with the positions available to the user: br/com/philips/tasy/dto/shared/wchart/AxisXPositionTextEnum.java**<br>
 INNER_RIGHT("inner-right")<br>
 INNER_CENTER("inner-center")<br>
 INNER_LEFT("inner-left")<br>